clagnut/TODS/README.md

 }
 ```

-Use old style-numerals within runs of small caps.
+Transform both upper and lowercase letters to small caps, and use old style-numerals within runs of small caps so they match size-wise.

 ### 7. Prose styling defaults